 Ask your children what they would like!

 The easiest way to get engagement and interest is to ask.
-In my garden the path was created with a slight slope, it was more fun on skates, skateboard and when learning to ride a bike.
-A really simple idea is to have a mound, it can be grass covered or be planted.
-If a space is left for a plank then all of a sudden the mound becomes a launch pad for learning BMX bike tricks.
+In my garden, the path was created with a slight slope.
+It was more fun on skates, skateboard and when learning to ride a bike.
+Another really simple idea is to have a grass mound.
+If a space is left for a plank, then all of a sudden the mound becomes a launch pad for learning BMX bike tricks.

 Climb, Jump, Dangle and Hide

-Imagine being a child and in your garden when your buddies came round to play, and you could all do those things because you were allowed to in the garden.
-Imaginative play would spawn itself, dens would appear, maybe even a campfire; which even in a small garden is possible achievable and doable.
+Imagine, when your buddies came round to play, you could all do those things because you were allowed to in the garden.
+Imaginative play would spawn itself, dens would appear.
+Maybe even a campfire; which even in a small garden is possible achievable and doable.

 The patio is the adult space, the rest is for the kids

 Gardens aren’t forever, they need to change and evolve over time

 If you want to get the kids outside and off their screens you need to think more radically about your garden and the role it needs to play.
 It needs to be a an interesting enticing space; a garden for kids.